urjiiko1/code-craft/CSS02/README.md

-# 🍂✨ Welcome to this Web Pages
+# 🍂✨ Animated Glassmorphism Login System

 Welcome to this Web login Pages project! 🎉 This collection features beautifully animated, modern web pages for Login, Sign Up, and Forget Password, crafted with a **glassmorphism aesthetic** and delightful **CSS animations**, creating a serene, atmospheric user experience. 🌅